 Hepatitis B transmission can happen during the intrapartum period or in utero.
-Sexual transmission with hepatitis B virus is also common which is through vaginal, rectal and oral-genital intercourse.
+Sexual transmission with the hepatitis B virus is also common which is through vaginal, rectal and oral-genital intercourse.
 Approximately, one third of sexual partners of people affected with hepatitis B will also develop the condition.
 Hepatitis B transmission by blood transfusion is a very uncommon incident nowadays because of the routine screening of donor blood for hepatitis B specific antibodies.

 Hepatitis C infection rates are increasing and, in 2007, it was estimated that about 17,000 new cases were infected with the virus.

 Hepatitis C virus transmission modes are similar to hepatitis B but hepatitis C appears to more prevalent in certain societies.
-Occupational exposure and intravenous drug abuse are possible risk factors for hepatitis C infection.
+Occupational exposure and intravenous drug abuse are possible risk factors for the hepatitis C infection.
 The hepatitis C virus can also be transmitted sexually, but this is less likely to happen as only 5% of the sexual partners of people with the confirmed disease are known to acquire the infection.